-- in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges ("the Code"); and - iii. having due regard to the UK Corporate Governance Code 2018 insofar as it is applicable to the further education sector.
+- i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges ("the Code"); and - iii. having due regard to the UK Corporate Governance Code 2018 insofar as it is applicable to the further education sector.

-In the opinion of the Board of Governors, the Group complies with all the 'must' provisions of the Code, and it has complied throughout the year ended 31 July 2022.
-This opinion is based on an internal review of compliance against the Code, presented to the Search Committee in November 2022.
+In the opinion of the Board of Governors, the Group complies with all the 'must' provisions of the Code, and it has complied throughout the year ended 31 July 2023.
+This opinion is based on an internal review of compliance against the Code, carried out by Search and Governance Committee and reported to the Corporation on 12 December 2022.